Growing up in a house where the basics feel like a moving target changes the way you look at the world.

 3. Your family moves house every few months.

 Just as you start to feel settled in one place, it’s time to pack up and move again.
 Constantly changing schools and neighbourhoods makes it difficult to form lasting friendships or feel a sense of belonging.
-This nomadic lifestyle can leave you feeling rootless and struggling to adapt to new environments.
+Living a nomadic lifestyle can leave you feeling rootless and struggling to adapt to new environments.

 4. Your parents’ moods are as unpredictable as the weather.